Who can vote

 British Citizens living abroad may register online.
 They can remain registered for up to 15 years after they last appeared on the register of electors in the United Kingdom.

-Citizens of the European Union member states may vote at local and European elections.
+Citizens of the European Union member states may vote at local elections.

 For confidential advice and information about anonymous electoral registration, email or call us using the contact details on this page.